01/07/2022 - 01/18/2022 | All Day

 Trymbakeshwar is also the site of the tomb of Nivrittinath – a powerful meditation master from the 13th century who is part of David’s spiritual lineage.
 His tomb or Samadhi shrine is a very powerful place for meditation.
 We will also spend one day climbing up Anjaneri Hill, a local mountain – said to be the birthplace of the Monkey God Hanuman.

 The whole area is set in a gorgeous, mystical valley – known for centuries for its sacred energy and transformational power.

 In Trymbakeshwar we will arrange for a traditional Vedic Priest to perform a 5000 year-old fire ceremony to invoke blessings and express gratitude to the universe.
 This ceremony is very rare for non-Indians to even witness, let-alone participate in.

 Apply today if you are interested in coming to the retreat.
-Group size is very limited and participation has some prerequisites.
+We would love to have you!

 You can also send us an email if you have any questions.